louisbraun/skin.unfussy/README.md

 ### Dependencies

-Unfussy is only dependend of the [Unfussy Helper script](https://github.com/louisbraun/script.unfussy.helper).
-The script gets automatically installed when installing the skin via my repository.
+Unfussy is only dependend on the [Unfussy Helper script](https://github.com/louisbraun/script.unfussy.helper).
+The script gets automatically installed when installing the skin via [my repository](https://github.com/louisbraun/repository.louis/archive/master.zip).

 # Terms of use